reactive-commons/reactive-commons-java/docs/docs/reactive-commons/8-serving-async-queries.md

 ### Wildcards

-You may need to handle variable querie names that have the same structure, in that case you can specfy a pattern with '*' wildcard, for example:
+You may need to handle variable queries names that have the same structure, in that case you can specfy a pattern with '*' wildcard, for example:

 ```java
 @Configuration